CHE3SECAK3/Obsidian_Notebook/Notes/PAssive Sign Convention.md

 		- $+ \rightarrow_{i} -$

 > [!question] Why?
-> - Early circuit analysts assumed that current flowed from the positive to the negative terminal (without the knowledge of the electron)
+> - Early circuit analysts assumed that current flowed from the positive to the negative terminal (without the knowledge of electrons)
 >
 > - The convention is kept since the mathematics behind circuit analysis (Ohm's Law) is consistent regardless of what is considered "positive" and "negative"